mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/index.md

 * The [aws](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) command line utility
 * [Docker](https://docs.docker.com/get-docker/) _version 18.09.2 or newer_
-* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) _v1.20.2 or newer_ (for interacting with the running cluster)
+* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) _v1.20.5 or newer_ (for interacting with the running cluster)
 * A valid AWS account with [credentials configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

-  You must be authorized to create the following resources in the AWS account:
+If you are not using an existing VPC, you must be authorized to create the following resources in the AWS account:

   * EC2 Instances
   * VPC
   * VPC Endpoints